Ankitmark/Lambda_Function_gRPC-REST/Doc/Document.md

 ![image](https://user-images.githubusercontent.com/20486562/140591734-fe65d85b-db16-4c08-9d21-18de6b8fabfb.png)

-### Deploying the serverless functions on AWS Lambda
+### Ceating and Deploying the serverless functions on AWS Lambda

 Follow the below instructions to deploy the lambda functions on AWS.